-We have found in our research that almost all gridlocked conflicts stem from unfulfilled dreams!
+Almost all gridlocked conflicts stem from unfulfilled dreams.
 In other words, the perpetual conflicts in your relationship may symbolize a profound difference between you and your partner’s personality and lifestyle preferences.
-None of us want to feel that our most intimate relationships are keeping us from achieving our dreams.
+No one wants to feel that their most intimate relationships keep them from achieving their dreams.

-Many of us find that, without exerting control over our freewheeling thoughts, our own dreams offer us new and exciting insights into our own lives.
-Unfortunately, it may be exasperatingly difficult to access our dreams when they are buried under enormous workloads at the office, missed hours of sleep, and stress in the real world.
+Without exerting control over freewheeling thoughts, your dreams offer you new and exciting insights into your life.
+Unfortunately, it may be difficult to access those dreams when they are buried under workloads at the office, missed hours of sleep, and stress in the real world.

-It is even more frustrating to analyze the ways in which our dreams conflict with those of our mate when we don’t even know what those dreams are!
-Using Dr. Gottman’s research, we’ve found a simple (and enjoyable) way to help you navigate this problem.
+It is even more frustrating to analyze the ways in which your dreams conflict with those of your mate when you don’t know what those dreams are.
+Dr. Gottman’s research found a simple (and enjoyable) way to help you navigate this problem.

 Become a “Dream Detective”

 Allow yourself to contemplate dreams you may have buried or ignored within the gridlocked issue.
-This will help you to understand the ways in which you feel that these wishes are not being addressed in your relationship.
+This will help you to understand the ways you feel these wishes are not being addressed in your relationship.